 These are personal narratives of Royal Army Medical Corps personnel when they were attached to units in other regiments or corps, or whose units are currently unknown.
 For personal narratives that have been matched to RAMC units, see those units' pages.

-Thomas H. Gibbon was an officer in the Royal Army Medical Corps, UK.
-In 1914 he was attached to 2nd Battalion King's Own Scottish Borderers, UK as medical officer, and wrote a letter about his experiences in the early weeks of the war:
+Thomas H. Gibbon was an officer in the Royal Army Medical Corps, British Army.
+In 1914 he was attached to 2nd Battalion, King's Own Scottish Borderers, British Army as medical officer, and wrote a letter about his experiences in the early weeks of the war:

 - Page images at the Wellcome Library